 It’s comfortable to get away from it all, if only for a little while.

-It got me thinking actually.
-Putting something out of your mind for a while really gives you new perspectives on things.
+Putting something out of your mind for a while can give you a new perspective.

 It gives you the ability to think about things in a different way.